GlobalFishingWatch/pipe-vms/README.md

 ./create-release pipe-vms-ingestion 1.0.0
 ```

 This script will open an editor, and you can add release notes to there.
-Also, you can add release
+Once the tag is created
-notes in the Github page that will be launched after close this editor.
+you have to create the release in https://github.com/GlobalFishingWatch/pipe-vms/releases/new selecting

-You must remove the `v` prefix that NX adds by default (it is an issue that their team needs to fix) and
+the tag that was just created.
+We recommend using the `Generate releease notes` button in the `New Release`
-create a new tag + create new release.
+page to generate the release notes.

 One trigger will be launching via CloudBuild and generate a docker image like this:

 ```
-gcr.io/world-fishing-827/github.com/globalfishingwatch/pipe-vms:pipe-vms-ingestion-1.0.0
+gcr.io/world-fishing-827/github.com/globalfishingwatch/pipe-vms-ingestion@1.0.0
 ```

 ---